SiminaB/CDGnet/README.md

 preprint (approved either for the alterations in the tumor type or in other tumor types) and get_cat_3_4 for obtaining targeted therapies from categories 3 and 4 (using a network approach to prioritize additional therapies)
 * code/fda_parser.R: Code used to obtain the list of FDA-approved drugs.
 In order to run it, create a "data" subdirectory and download the Products.txt and Submissions.txt files from the zipped folder at https://www.fda.gov/drugs/drug-approvals-and-databases/drugsfda-data-files.
+* example_input.tsv: Tab-delimited example file used to generate the results presented in the preprint for a putative patient with ER+ breast cancer and FGFR1 overexpression.
+* example_input.csv: Comma-delimited example file used to generate the results presented in the preprint for a putative patient with ER+ breast cancer and FGFR1 overexpression.